ringtack/ip-tcp/README.md

 ## Performance

+> Note: the local machine's lossy tests were run with an RTO lower bound of 10ms, instead of 1ms as recommended on local networks.
+We'll update with new benchmarks soon; for now, refer to the department machine benchmarking results.
+Benchmarking on non-lossy networks shouldn't be affected, since no re-transmission is necessary.

 ### Local Machine

 Performance tests were conducted on a 2018 13" MacBook Pro with a 2.3 GHz Quad-Core Intel Core i5 and 16GB RAM in a Ubuntu 20.04 VM with 2 cores and 2GB RAM.